SamiTouil/family-board-cursor-claude-sonnet-4-nodejs/README.md

 ---

 **Note**: This is a clone-and-go project.
 The setup script handles all initialization automatically.
+If you encounter issues in Cursor with Github CLI commands, please run this command : gh config set pager cat